“Okay, but how do you get protein???”

 What is edamame?

-Edamame are green soybeans, which are typically found still in their protective (and inedible) pod.
+Edamame is green soybeans, which are typically found still in their protective (and inedible) pod.
 Edamame can be found in the frozen vegetable section or in the produce section of Asian and specialty grocery stores.

 How do I meal prep with edamame?

 Cooking edamame entails steaming the beans until heated through.
-Frozen edamame often comes in a bag that can be microwaved for quick steaming.
+Frozen edamame often comes in a bag that can be microwaved for a quick steaming.
 Fresh edamame can be boiled (with shells on) for 3-5 minutes.
 Let cool slightly.

 Once cooked and cooled, break open the tough shell to get to the small green soybeans inside and discard the shell, or use it for veggie stock.